mrakgr/Trading-Journal/journal_2025.md

 10:40am. ![](images/image-1947.png)

 Agh, I can't focus too much on this.
 It's not too interesting.
 I already have the functional programming skills to tackle this complexity, though the way they're taking advantage of Python iterators is novel to me.

+10:50am.
+Uagh, I was in bed for so long, but I am so tired today.
+Let me go get breakfast.

+Honestly, it's fine if I cannot focus.
+I'll dedicate myself to the book for as long as it takes.